Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

       - img_alt: Please type in a description of the image
         img: /img/boardroom-automation.jpg
   - type: divider
     bg_color: white
+  - type: heading_full
+    id: none
+    bg_color: white
+    align: center
+    title: Types Of Project
+    title_size: medium
+    desc: "Read through our Frequently Asked Questions to learn more about Smart Automation.
+Can't find the answer you're looking for?
+Reach out to us and we'll be happy to help. "
+    desc_select: false
+  - type: divider_half
+    bg_color: white
+  - type: cards_third_img
+    bg_color: white
+    cards:
+      - img_alt: Please type in a description of the image
+        cta: Call To Action
+        cta_link: contact/
+        title: Residential
+        aos_select: true
+        aos: fade-up
+        img: /img/home-automation.jpg
+        desc: "Your home is the place to take care of yourself.
+A place for comfort and relaxation.
+Why not personalize and perfect your environment?
+Our home automation system allows you to control music, entertainment, temperature, mood lighting, you name it, with ease.
+Rest knowing you’re in a secure and safely monitored home. "
+      - img_alt: Please type in a description of the image
+        cta: Call To Action
+        cta_link: contact/
+        title: Commercial
+        aos_select: true
+        aos: fade-up
+        desc: "We are professionals here to help professionals.
+Automate your building and manage your property from wherever you are.
+Control the lights, heating, air, security and more from an unique app based system.
+Using our engineering standards, we only work with researched products that will always deliver results. "
+        img: /img/domingo-alvarez-e-niv2v0idsv0-unsplash.jpg
+      - img_alt: Please type in a description of the image
+        cta: Call To Action
+        cta_link: contact/
+        title: Large Projects
+        desc: "Our goal is to provide a service that will maximize your time and lifestyle.
+We ensure that all your smart home systems are under one app for utmost convenience.
+A maximum return on investment is guaranteed.
+No matter how large your project, we pledge to offer the best products to realize your perfect environment. "
+        aos_select: true
+        aos: fade-up
+        img: /img/nadine-shaabana-vr5-mfyo9wu-unsplash.jpg
+  - type: divider2x
+    bg_color: white
   - img: /img/roberto-nickson-rejxpbskj3q-unsplash.jpg
     aos: fade